Gtajisan/Goat-Bot-business/FEATURES.md

 # ✨ Enhanced Features Guide

-This document explains all the new features added to this enhanced version of Goat Bot V2.
+This document explains all the new features added to Goat-Bot-business, the enhanced version for Facebook business accounts.

 ## 🎭 Advanced Role System